Jonarzz/DotaResponsesRedditBot/README.md

 * Updated excluded responses.
 * Bot can reply to responses that are in blockquotes and ignore rest of comment.
 * Added support for TI chat wheel sounds.
+* Comment on post submission if title is a response.

 ##### 2.7:
 * Now hero portraits (flairs) are added before the response